mimolabs/mimolabs.github.io/_posts/2018-04-05-preparing-for-gdpr.markdown

 # Whose responsibility is it?

+So you're running a public WiFi Network?
+Staying compliant isn't that hard.
 What you need to do depends on how you've setup your splash pages and who operates them.
 Which one describes you the best:

 ### "I outsource my WiFi completely"